5 ways to optimize your ABM strategy in 2023

 Start by striking up a conversation with your customers.
 Work out what made them convert—which messaging and marketing materials did they like, and which didn’t they?
 What moved the needle and convinced them to do business with your company?

 This has three benefits.
 First, you’ll gain a deeper understanding of how to target similar accounts in the future.
-Second, you’ll be able to produce high-quality case studies, enhancing your ABM strategy when targeting new customers.
-Third, by engaging in regular dialogue with your customers, you’ll discover new ways to help them, leading to up sales.
+Second, you’ll be able to produce high-quality case studies, which will enhance your ABM strategy when targeting new customers.
+Third, by engaging in regular dialogue with your customers, you’ll discover new ways to help them, which will lead to up sales.

 5. Fine-tune your corporate email signatures